IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.103.4.1.3 Expected Actions

-Upon receiving a metadata request, the Authorization Server should respond with the metadata document as described in section [3.103.4.2](#310342-authorization-server-metadata-response).
+Upon receiving a metadata request, the Authorization Server SHOULD respond with the metadata document as described in section [3.103.4.2](#310342-authorization-server-metadata-response).

 Implementations supporting multi-tenancy MUST respond with different metadata documents for different tenants, providing at least a different issuer value.